Cheney Stadium

 Cheney Stadium is a multi-purpose stadium located in Tacoma, Washington, United States.
-Originally built for baseball, the stadium is currently home to the Tacoma Rainiers of the Pacific Coast League, as well as professional soccer club Tacoma Defiance of the MLS Next Pro.
-The stadium opened in 1960 and has a capacity of 6,500.
+It is primarily used for baseball and is home to the Tacoma Rainiers of the minor league Pacific Coast League.
+The stadium also hosted professional soccer teams, including the Tacoma Defiance of the USL Championship until 2022 and OL Reign of the National Women's Soccer League until 2021.
+Cheney Stadium opened in 1960 and has a capacity of 6,500 seats.
 It is next to Henry Foss High School, and the stadium has an agreement with the school to use the school parking lot for parking.

 History

 Cheney Stadium is named for Ben Cheney, a local businessman who worked to bring minor league baseball to Tacoma and also was put in control of the project.
 Cheney Stadium was constructed in 42 working days after the San Francisco Giants had committed to moving their Triple-A affiliate from Phoenix if the city could open the stadium for the beginning of the 1960 season.
 Construction included light towers and wooden grandstand seats from Seals Stadium in San Francisco.
 Several of the wooden grandstand seats are still in place today.